alt-glitch/blog/content/posts/zerologon.md

 ---
 title: White Paper - Understanding and Exploiting Zerologon
 created: 2021-01-06
-description: "A paper examining the MS-NRPC protocol in detail and walk through how to exploit it."
+description: A paper examining the MS-NRPC protocol in detail and walk through how to exploit it.
-tags: security, whitepaper, microsoft
+tags:
+  - security
 ---

 ## Zerologon?
 What's that?